MathildeTrendy/Miniprojekt-2-semester/README.md

 ## Contact Information

-If users have any questions or need assistance during their onboarding process, they can contact our customer support team at [email address] or call [phone number].
-Our team is dedicated to providing prompt and helpful support to ensure a smooth onboarding experience for our users.
+If users have any questions or need assistance during their onboarding process, you can contact our team by GitHub account.
+Our team is dedicated to providing prompt and helpful support to ensure a smooth onboarding experience for new members.

 - <a href="https://github.com/najamoe">Naja Egede Moe (Scrum Master) </a>
 - <a href="https://github.com/MathildeTrendy">Mathilde Trend</a>